Who they are and what they do

 If you are passionate about preserving artistic and cultural heritage and want to turn that passion into a career, explore IED’s courses in Art and Restoration and start your journey to becoming an Art Conservator.

-Discover some projects of the Arts and Restoration area students
+Discover some projects of the Fine Arts and Curation area students

 Arts and Restoration